Marcat-A/Marcato_Anthony_P14_React/README.md

 - Usage of the "react-data-table-component" component to create a table for employees.
 - Usage of the "react-datepicker" component to retrieve values from date input fields.
 - Usage of the "framer-motion" library to create precise animations for modals.
+- Usage of redux/toolkit && redux-persist for persist datas.

 ## Technologies Used